karol11/l_async/README.md

 ## How it works

-All library consists of three primitives:
+The entire library consists of just three primitives:
-- `l_async::unique`
+- `l_async::unique<T>`
 - `l_async::result<T>`
 - `l_async::loop`

 ### `l_async::unique`

-A transparent wrapper for any type.
-It supports move semantics, disallows assignments and terminates programs in an attempt to copy data.
-It's useful when we need to capture `std::unique_ptr` in lambdas.

 C++ language designers should have supported move-only lambdas capturing move-only data types.
 But they didn't.
-That's what `unique` is for: it wraps data type and tells the compiler that this type is now copy-constructible.
-Of course, this makes your lambda a move-only entity.
-It's intended to be used in cases like `las::loop` where it is guaranteed to never be copied.
+That's what `unique` is for: it wraps data type and tells the compiler that this type is now copy-constructible, but it fails on assert on attempt to copy data.
+Of course, this wrapper should be used only in lsmbdas that are move-only by design.
+Luckily `l_async::loop` and `l_async::result`  guarantee that their lambdas will never be copied.

+So it is a transparent wrapper for any type.
+It supports move semantics, disallows assignments and terminates programs on attempts to copy data.
+It's useful when we need to capture `std::unique_ptr` in lambdas.

 In the above example it is used to store file and dir streams between get_next iterations.

 ### `l_async::result<T>`

-It's a shared_ptr to memory, that holds data of a given type along with a callback, that accepts this type as parameter.
+It's a shared_ptr to a memory block, that holds data of a given type along with a callback that accepts this type as parameter.
 * You can freely pass this object by value and store it in any levels of your processing lambdas.
 * You can access and modify this data.
 * At the moment it is no longer referenced, it calls its callback with its data.